fluencelabs/docs/docs/build-mvm/setting-up/installing_cli.md

 ### Target Audience

-The FLuence CLI supports the needs of  developers, capacity providers and delegators.
+The Fluence CLI supports the needs of  developers, capacity providers and delegators.
 Some functionality is shared, others is more target specific and bundled under the `fluence provider` and `fluence delegator` topics, respectively.

 ## A Quick Tour Of CLI